-Special responsibilities Chairman of the Board and Chief Executive Officer.
+Chairman of the Board and Chief Executive Officer.

-Interests in shares 15,144,747 ordinary shares in Carbon Minerals Limited.
+15,144,747 ordinary shares in Carbon Minerals Limited.

 Wayne Vincent Annis-Brown LL.B., LL.M.
 (University of Sydney).
 Non-Executive Director.
-Age 65.
+Age 66.
 Experience and expertise

 Executive director from his appointment on 4 August 1988 and then non-executive director from 1 January 2010.
-Practising solicitor of the Supreme Court of New South Wales for more than 40 years and has considerable experience in commercial and business law.
+Practising solicitor of the Supreme Court of New South Wales for 45 years and has considerable experience in commercial and business law.